Skip advert

 Mercedes-AMG CLA45 S Shooting Brake

-If Mitsubishi was to ever make a modern Lancer Evolution estate (there was one, briefly, in its IX generation) it might well have ended up a little something like AMG’s brilliant small four-wheel-drive estate.
-The CLA45 S Shooting Brake borrows its hardware from the A45 S, the most potent hot hatchback currently on sale, and until the new C63 S E Performance was revealed, featured the most powerful four-cylinder engine currently on sale.
+If Mitsubishi was to ever make a modern Lancer Evolution estate (there was one, briefly, in its IX generation) it may well have ended up a little something like AMG’s brilliant small four-wheel-drive estate.
+The CLA45 S Shooting Brake borrows its hardware from the A45 S, with a stunningly potent 415bhp four-pot engine at its heart.

-The CLA45 S takes these same ingredients and repackages them in a sleek low-rise estate, with even more aggressive looks and a relatively big boot.
-We made the correlation to the Lancer Evo because the CLA has this distinctly augmented all-wheel-drive system that’s clearly front-led until the clever differentials get involved and start sending that power both front to back and left and right.
+The CLA45 S takes the A45 recipe and repackages it in a sleek low-rise estate, with even more aggressive looks and a relatively big boot.
+We make the correlation to the Lancer Evo because the CLA has a sophisticated all-wheel-drive system with the ability to apportion power both front to back and left and right, giving it massive all-weather ability and a level of adjustability you’d expect from a WRC refugee.

 Advertisement - Article continues below